3.6.1: Analyze

 With geometry, supports and loads defined, the structural model is ready for processing.
 The “Analyze”-component computes the mechanical response for each load case and adds this information to the model.

-The analysis component not only computes the model deflections but also outputs the maximum nodal displacement (in centimeter), the maximum total force of gravity (in kilo Newton, if gravity is set) and the structure's internal deformation energy for each load case - section 3.6.2 contains details on work and energy.
+The "Analyze"-component outputs not only the maximum nodal displacement (in centimeter) but also the maximum resultant force of the calculated load-cases (in kilo Newton) and the structure's internal deformation energy - section 3.6.2 contains details on work and energy.
 These values can be used to rank structures in the course of a structural optimization procedure: the more efficient a structure, the smaller the maximum deflection, the amount of material used and the value of the internal elastic energy.
 Real structures are designed in such a way that their deflection does not impair their usability.
 See section A.2.3 for further details.
 Maximum deflection and elastic energy both provide a benchmark for structural stiffness, yet from different points of view: The value of elastic energy allows to judge a structure as a whole; The maximum displacement returns a local peak value.

-In order to view the deflected model use the “ModelView”-component (see section 3.6.1) and select the desired load case in the menu “Result Case”.
+In order to view the deflected model use the “ModelView”-component (see section 3.6.1) and select the desired load-case using the "Load Case Selector"-component.

-Looking at fig. 3.6.1 one notices that only beam center axes are shown.
+Looking at fig. 3.6.2 and fig. 3.6.3 one notices that only beam center axes are shown.
 In order to see beams or shells in a rendered view, add a “BeamView”- or “ShellView”-component after the “ModelView”.
 See sections 3.6.7 and 3.6.11 for details.